364765/DAVE3600-AppDevelopement/README.md

 # DAVE3600-Apputvikling
-All 3 mandatory assignments in App Developement course at OsloMet, graded as passed.
+All 3 subtasks in the subject App Development at OsloMet.
+The overall grade for this subject was a pass.